 Home grown food was traditionally stored and preserved by this method - where the filled jars are filled, lids put on and then boiled to create an airtight vacuum.
 The filled jars can then be stored for several months.

 The kit contains 4 x 0.25 litre preserving jars and 4 x 0.50 litre preserving jars with sterilised vacuum button lids, a wide-mouth preserving funnel for filling jars, a packet of Franchi basil seeds for Genovese pesto and a Aristo seasoning sachet from Milan.
-Also included is a 62 page book containing 50 recipes and is full of ideas and tips for each season of the year.
-Tips provide instructions on how to preserve food in the most efficient way - the book guides you from start to finish; from seed to jar.

 The Quattro Stagionie preserving kit is a wonderful home essential that introduces an exciting Mediterranean feel to home cuisine.